Shoulder

 • Dislocations with associated injuries, such as fractures or rotator cuff tears.

-• Patients with repeated dislocations – their shoulders will definitely remain unstable.
+• For patients with repeated dislocations, their shoulders will definitely remain unstable.

 • People with loose ligaments.